axibase/axibase-collector-docs/jobs/examples/pi/export-archive-data.md

 * PI SQL Data Access Server `1.5+`
 * PI JDBC Driver `1.5+`

 PI JDBC Driver should be installed and added as a data source in Collector.
-Follow the steps in [the tutorial](export-metrics.md#provide-axibase-collector-with-pi-jdbc-driver) to do it.
+Follow the steps in [Axibase Pi Documentation](export-metrics.md#provide-axibase-collector-with-pi-jdbc-driver) to perform this task.

 ## PI Job Configuration

 Select **PI** in the **Jobs** dropdown.
-Click on the **Add Job** button.
+Click the **Add Job** button.
 Fill in all the necessary fields.

 ![](images/pi-job.png)

 ## PI Task Configuration

 Click on the **Create Configuration** button.
 Provide tag-to-entity mapping.
-You can use freemarker expressions in the `Entity` field for string manipulations.
+You can use freemarker expressions in the **Entity** field for string manipulations.
-If you want to query only a subset of available tags or get picomp2 values satisfying the condition, fill in the `WHERE Filter` fields.
+If you want to query only a subset of available tags or get `picomp2` values satisfying the condition, fill in the `WHERE Filter` fields.
 ![](images/pi-config.png)

-When you finish, click on the [Test] button to see the queries executed by the job, returned result set, and generated ATSD network commands.
-During the test mode the number of queried picomp2 rows is limited by 1000.
+When you finish, click the **Test** button to see the queries executed by the job, returned result set, and generated ATSD network commands.
+During the test mode the number of queried `picomp2` rows is limited by 1000.
 ![](images/pi-test-1a.png)
-If the option `Use JOIN Clause while Fetching Tag Names` is enabled, only one query is executed:
+If the option **Use JOIN Clause while Fetching Tag Names** is enabled, only one query is executed:
 ![](images/pi-test-1b.png)

 ![](images/pi-test-2.png)